oroinc/documentation/commerce/configuration_guide/landing_system_configuration/general_setup_sysconfig/upload_settings.rst

 Upload Settings
 ---------------

-To define the formats of the files to be uploaded into the website management console or the front store, you need to configure the corresponding **MIME types** settings in the system configuration.
+To define the formats of the files to be uploaded into the website management console or the storefront, you need to configure the corresponding **MIME types** settings in the system configuration.

 **MIME types** are Multipurpose Internet Mail Extension types which help identify the types of the attachments and, thus, limit the possibility of uploading the documents of inappropriate extensions.